WWE LFG on A&E tonight - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-WWE LFG’s fifth episode of season two airs tonight on A&E at 9CT/10ET.
+WWE LFG’s sixth episode of season two airs tonight on A&E at 9CT/10ET.
 Undertaker, Booker T, Bubba Ray Dudley, and Michelle McCool are coaching teams of developmental wrestlers.

-Powell’s Notes: “Size Matters” is the name of tonight’s episode.
-The description states: “Bayley and Summer headline this larger than life edition of LFG, as the Future Grets are tasked with using their size to their advantage.
-Dani, Elijah, and Chris are all underdogs hungry for a fight.”
+Powell’s Note “Out of Your Comfort Zone” is the name of tonight’s episode and has the following description: The Future Greats are tested like never before.
+Dani faces off against both Summer and her mom, Haze goes heel against a nicer P Nasty, and the main event ends with Drake and Elijah coming to blows backstage.”

 Be the first to comment